zacmathe/ltkinetics/README.md

 ## Features
 The use of the package is demonstrated with three examples.
+I recommend starting with example 1, which is more thoroughly commented.

 In example 1, we integrate a high-flux reaction until the steady state is reached and plot the results both traditionally and stacked:
 ![ex1-result1](examples/ex1-result1.png)